opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     note
         As defined on the ``Event`` type, where values identifies the role of the participant.
 Choices include the following, and may be updated:
           * lobbyist         - (lobbying) person who actually did the lobbying
           * lobbied          - (lobbying) organizations and/or individuals that were lobbied
           * regarding        - (lobbying) bills, regulations or other matters that can be identified
           * contributor      - (contributions) the source of the transaction
           * recipient        - (contributions) the target of the contribution
           * lender           - (contributions) the source of a loan
           * borrower         - (contributions) the recipient of a loan
           * creditor         - (contributions) entity to which a debt is owed
           * debtor           - (contributions) entity which owes a debt
+          * lobbyist-added   - (lobbying) person added as a lobbyist in a registrant-client relationship
+          * lobbyist-removed - (lobbying) person removed as a lobbyist in a registrant-client relationship

 Defined Schema